Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ## Lessons

-These missions, we like to call them "lessons", have been designed in such a way that, as a beginner, you are explained everything important that you need for a successful start with your new F-4E Phantom II.
+These missions, we like to call them "lessons", have been designed in such a way that, as a beginner, everything important that you need for a successful start with your new F-4E Phantom II is explained.

 ## Goals